Special Education

 If there are communication concerns, the student is discussed at a school support team meeting.
 If a referral is appropriate, the Resource Teacher will send a referral package to the caregiver that includes a consent form and questionnaire.
 Once returned, the student is placed on a waiting list for an assessment.
 Please be patient.
 We will do our best to see the student as quickly as possible.
 Once the assessment has been completed, a report will be sent to the student’s caregiver(s) and school.
 If therapy is needed, the student will be included in the next available therapy block.
 Written progress reports will be provided on a regular basis to keep caregivers/teachers updated.

 Note: Early intervention is the focus of our Speech-Language Pathology services.
 Therefore, students in kindergarten through grade 3 will be prioritized.
-However, services are provided to our older students on a case-by-case basis.
+However, services are provided to our older students up to grade 6 on a case-by-case basis.

 The Speech Language Team consists of four Speech Language Pathologists and eight Communicative Disorders Assistants.
 They are accessed through a referral process.